Aksalyan/HEOR-Markov-Diabetes-cost-effectiveness/README.md

 To evaluate the cost-effectiveness of empagliflozin compared with sitagliptin in patients with type 2 diabetes mellitus from an Indian payer perspective.

 Model Overview
-Perspective: Indian healthcare payer
+Perspective: Indian healthcare payer,
-Time horizon: 10 years
+Time horizon: 10 years,
-Cycle length: 1 year
+Cycle length: 1 year,
-Discount rate: 3% annually
+Discount rate: 3% annually,

 Health states:
-Controlled diabetes
+Controlled diabetes,
-Diabetes with complications
+Diabetes with complications,
-Death
+Death,

 Methods
 A cohort Markov model was developed in Microsoft Excel to simulate disease progression, costs, and quality-adjusted life years (QALYs).